Signals and Transforms

 - Department of Electrical Engineering

-60 credits in science/engineering, including Imperative and Object-Oriented Programming Methodology, Single Variable Calculus as well as Linear Algebra and Geometry.
+60 credits within Science and Technology, including Imperative and Object-Oriented Programming Methodology, Single Variable Calculus as well as Linear Algebra and Geometry.
 Numerical Methods and Simulations as well as Digital Technology and Electronics should have been attended.

 On completion of the course the student shall be able to: